 Most industries are cyclical to some extent.
 The property/casualty (P/C) insurance industry cycle is characterized by periods of soft market conditions, in which premium rates are stable or falling and insurance is readily available, and by periods of hard market conditions, where rates rise, coverage may be more difficult to find and insurers’ profits increase.

-The chart below shows the real, or inflation-adjusted, growth of P/C net written premiums over more than three decades and three hard markets.
+The chart below shows the real, or inflation-adjusted, growth of P/C net premiums written over more than three decades and three hard markets.
 Premiums can be accounted for in several ways.
-This chart uses net written premiums, which reflect premium amounts after deductions for reinsurance transactions.
+This chart uses net premiums written, which reflect premium amounts after deductions for reinsurance transactions.

 During the last three hard markets, inflation-adjusted net premiums written grew 7.7 percent (1975 to 1978), 10.0 percent (1984 to 1987) and 6.3 percent (2001 to 2004).